Difference Between Jenkins and Travis CI

 - Jenkins can be hosted internally.
 Travis CI cannot be hosted internally.

-- Jenkins is mainly used by the top companies.
-Travis CI is used by good companies but yet to reach to great companies.
+- The top companies mainly use Jenkins.
+Good companies use Travis CI but yet to reach to great companies.

 Jenkins vs Travis CI Comparison Table